james-stevens/xscreensaver-suspend/README.md

 To run it either configure your system to automatically start it when you login, or just start it in the background with `./xscreensaver-suspend &`.

+You can use the script `./debug.sh` as the watch command if you want to just play about.

 ## Build